-1. LGBTQ youth can be asked, "If they are at all interested in learning how other youth like themselves have coped with the hassles that comes along with being gay?"
+1. LGBTQ youth can be asked, "If they are at all interested in learning how other youth like themselves have become more empowered being a member of the LGBTQ community?"
 If they answer "yes" then the Empowerment Checklist can be given to the youth.

 This should be followed up with a discussion of what the youth thought of the Checklist items?
-Which coping strategies did he/she check and follow up with a discussion of examples how the youth used that coping strategy and how did it work?
+Which coping strategies did he/she check and a discussion of examples how the youth used that coping strategy and how did it work?

 "Were there any coping strategies on the Checklist that the youth thought he/ she might want to try?"
 Discuss where and how this coping strategy might be employed?
 What barriers or obstacles might get in the way?
-How could the youth tell if the coping strategy was helping?
+How could the youth tell if the coping strategy was working?